-4695 Chabot Road
+4695 Chabot Road,

 Probably the most common decision facing new eligible social security recipients is whether or not to file for early benefits.
 The decision to either consume now or defer to the future is akin to an investment decision.
 And just as any investment decision requires a “risk-return” analysis, so too does the question of claiming early benefits.
 There may be more factors involved than just the receipt of a larger or smaller benefit amount.
 Below is an example of filing for early benefits with related questions and links to other pertinent Social Security areas.

-Back to Social Security Planning Page.
+Back to Social Security Planning Page

-Back to Early Filing Planning Page
+Back to the Early Filing Planning Page